-For taxable years 2008 through 2012, an estate or trust may subtract amounts it contributes to 529 college savings plans during the taxable year.
+An estate or trust may subtract amounts it contributes to 529 college savings plans during the taxable year.
 The estate or trust may subtract the amount contributed during the year up to a total of \$750.

 N. Net Operating Loss Adjustment